Lynda Waltho: Parliamentary career

 At the 2010 election, Waltho lost her seat to the Conservatives, in an election which saw Labour lose power after 13 years in government.

 After Parliament

 Waltho became Head of Public Affairs for the Green Bus Company in 2010, and from 2012 to 2015, was Managing Director of Clearvu Communications.
 Since 2016, Waltho has been Director of the Midlands Confederation of Passenger Transport.

 In April 2019, Waltho announced that she was seeking the Labour Party nomination as their candidate in the 2020 election (later postponed to 2021 owing to the Coronavirus pandemic) for the position of Mayor of the West Midlands Combined Authority, which was held by Conservative Andy Street.
 However, a family illness the following June intervened, and she felt she had to stand aside.

 Personal life

 Waltho was married to Stephen J. Waltho until 2014, and has two sons.

+In 2026, she married her long-term partner, former Labour MP Lord Peter Snape.
+He died in August 2026.